-We took profits from a few companies that have done well in 2021 on the back of strong homebuilding in the US.
-They consisted recycled plastic drainage pipe supplier Advanced Drainage Systems, faux wood composite decking manufacturer Trex and US boilermaker A.O.
-Smith.
+We took profits from a few companies that did well in 2021, including food and drink carton manufacturer SIG Combibloc, as well as recycled plastic drainage pipe supplier Advanced Drainage Systems, faux wood composite decking manufacturer Trex and US boilermaker A.O.
+Smith, all of which have done well on the back of strong homebuilding in the US.